solodev/side-navigation-popout/README.md

 </div>
 ```

-The class "inner" is hidden until activated.
+The class "ct-sidenav" is hidden until activated.

 ## CSS